 Streamline 203(k) Loan

 A streamline 203(k) loan, or limited loan, is frequently utilized for homes that require fewer repairs.
 It provides home buyers or homeowners with a maximum of $35,000 for renovations.
 No minimum cost requirement is attached, and applications may be simpler to process due to the lower sums borrowed under the terms of these loans.
-However, bear in mind that you won’t be able to roll major structural repairs into the sums that you wish to borrow.
+Keep in mind that you won’t be able to roll major structural repairs into the sums that you wish to borrow.

 Standard 203(k) Loan